 DURING THE PROCEDURE:

 Your presence may help your child during the procedure, especially if the procedure allows you to maintain physical contact.
-If the procedure is performed at the hospital or at your child's health care provider's office, you may be able to be there.
+If the procedure is performed at the hospital or at the provider's office, you may be able to be there.
 If you are not sure, ask if you can be there.

-- Ask your child's health care provider to limit the number of strangers entering and leaving the room during the procedure, because this can raise anxiety.
+- Ask your child's provider to limit the number of strangers entering and leaving the room during the procedure, because this can raise anxiety.

 - Ask if the provider who has spent the most time with your child can be present during the procedure.